 - DVSA (VOSA) prosecutions.

-Professional Regulatory: Appearing before the General Medical Council and Nursing and Midwifery Council.
+Professional Regulatory: Experience of representing healthcare professionals before the General Medical Council and Nursing and Midwifery Council.

 R v Coyle.